benCombe/Shopimy/Documents/TASKS.md

 ### Analytics
 -   [ ] ⚠️ **Implement Backend Analytics Tracking:** Add logic to track views, sales, etc., and store/aggregate this data. (`REQUIREMENTS.md FR4.7.1`)
 -   [ ] ⚠️ **Connect Analytics Frontend:** Fetch and display actual analytics data in the `AnalyticsComponent` instead of placeholders. (`AnalyticsComponent`, `AnalyticsService`)
+- [ ] 🔥 **Implement Live Data for Recent Sales Component:**
+    - **Description:** The "Recent Sales" section within the `OverviewComponent` currently displays static dummy data.
+This task involves replacing the dummy data with live order data fetched from the backend API.
+    - **Acceptance Criteria:**
+        - `OverviewComponent` calls a method in `OrderService` (frontend) to fetch recent orders.
+        - `OrderService` makes an HTTP GET request to the `/api/orders` endpoint (backend).
+        - The component displays the 5-10 most recent orders for the *currently logged-in store owner*.
+        - Data displayed should include: Customer Name, Order Date, Total Amount, and Status.
+        - All static/dummy order data structures are removed from `OverviewComponent`.
+        - A loading indicator is shown while data is being fetched.
+        - Appropriate error handling is implemented for the API call.
+        - Implementation adheres to `.cursorrules` (no mock data in component, relies on backend auth).
+    - **Files:**
+        - `WebClient/src/app/components/store-owner-layout/overview/overview.component.ts`
+        - `WebClient/src/app/components/store-owner-layout/overview/overview.component.html`
+        - `WebClient/src/app/services/order.service.ts` (or create if doesn't exist)
+        - `Server/Controllers/OrdersController.cs` (Reference - already fetches orders for the store owner)
+    - **Context:** The backend `OrdersController` already provides an endpoint (`/api/orders`) that fetches orders for the authenticated store owner.
+The frontend needs to utilize this endpoint via the `OrderService`.
+The frontend component will likely need to sort/limit the results to show only the most recent sales.

 ## ⚠️ Technical Debt & Refactoring